The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Experiment II: World Model Coherence

 Table \ref{tab:dbm_generalizability} shows that energy changes under intervention are highly consistent between training and test sets.
 Both the rank ordering and absolute magnitudes are preserved across all conditions, indicating that the DBM has learned generalizable co-occurrence structure rather than memorizing training samples.

 The consistency is notable given that the test set was completely held out during DBM training.
 The model's 31K parameters were trained on 53K samples, yielding a sample-to-parameter ratio that favors learning generalizable structure over memorization.
+Thus H2 is supported.